manukumar123/latex_rec/README.md

-# latex_rec
+# LaTex Recognition
-Latex Recognition software with the goal of inputting pdf documents and reverse engineering the underlying latex.
+LaTex Recognition software with the goal of inputting pdf documents and reverse engineering the underlying latex.